An Orthogonal Classifier for Improving the Adversarial Robustness of Neural Networks: Experiments

-In this section, we first verify the effectiveness of our approach on CIFAR-10 using ResNet32 \cite{he2016}.
-All clean images are normalized and transformed by 4-pixel padding with $32 \times 32$ random crop and horizontal flip.
-The SGD optimizer with an initial learning rate 0.1 which is decayed by a factor 10 at epoch 100, 150 and 175 is applied.
-We run 180 epochs on the training dataset.

-We select two most successful defenses, AdvTraining \cite{madry2018} and TRADES \cite{zhang2019b}, as the main baselines for comparison.
-AdvTraining is a typical adversarial training method, which minimizes the worst-case loss of adversarial samples perturbed by PGD on the fly.
-And TRADES, similar to ours, chooses an adjustable objective to push adversarial distribution towards its clean counterpart.
+In this section, we compare our approach with several baseline defenses, including FGSM-AT \cite{goodfellow2015}, PGD-AT \cite{madry2018}, ALP \cite{kannan2018} and TRADES \cite{zhang2019b}, on CIFAR-10 and FashionMNIST datasets.
+Recall that all adversarial samples are crafted in $\ell_{\infty}$ distance, but for more reliable evaluation, we also provide the robustness in other norms.

-We first report the results under widely used perturbations $8/255$ and $16/255$ in $\ell_{\infty}$ norm.
-We take bold type to indicate the best result, and underline type to indicate the second best result.
+\textbf{CIFAR-10.} We first report the results under widely used perturbations $8/255$ and $16/255$ in $\ell_{\infty}$ norm.
 Table \ref{table-cifar10-linf} shows a consistent improvement on both natural accuracy and adversarial robustness.
-Even under AutoAttack, one of the most aggressive attacks, our method with $\alpha=0.15$ can still outperform AdvTraining by nearly 1.1\% and 1.4\% within $\epsilon=8/255$ and $\epsilon=16/255$, respectively.
+Even under AutoAttack, one of the most aggressive attacks, our method of $\alpha=0.15$ can still outperform PGD-AT by nearly 1.1\% and 1.4\% within $\epsilon=8/255$ and $\epsilon=16/255$, respectively.
 TRADES achieves the strongest robustness within $\epsilon=16/255$, whereas it comes at the expense of natural accuracy.
 It manifests that our approach can make a better trade-off, enhancing the robustness while preserving high natural accuracy.

 To further demonstrate the reliability of the robustness brought by our modified orthogonal classifier, we investigate the performance under $\ell_1$ and $ \ell_2$ perturbations.
 The results are summarized in Table \ref{table-cifar10-l12}.
-Although our approach is adversarially trained under $\ell_{\infty}$ perturbations within $\epsilon=8/255$, it still scales well to other unseen attacks and norms of interest.
+Although our approach is adversarially trained under $\ell_{\infty}$ perturbations within $\epsilon=8/255$, it still extrapolates well to other unseen attacks and norms of interest.

 In addition, note that even the special case ($\alpha=1$) which only uses clean data in a standard training can protect the networks against most typical attacks while maintaining a high natural accuracy comparable to the Standard Training.
 Recall that it only accesses the clean data and thus requires no extra computation at all.
 Therefore, it may be an acceptable \textit{temporary} defense method when dealing with tasks that place more emphasis on classification accuracy or computational load.